Shotaro Kaneda: Reception

+Critical response

 Critical response to Kaneda's character was positive.
-He is ranked as #11 on IGN's Top 25 Anime Characters of All Time list.
+He is ranked as #11 on IGNs Top 25 Anime Characters of All Time list.
 Katherine Dacey of MangaBookshelf observed how Tetsuo and Kaneda seem like real teenage boys in the manga, not generic action figures like in the film's "grossly" simplified depiction of their relationship.
 On the other hand, Amy McNulty from Anime News Network criticized Kaneda and Tetsuo's relationship for being always antagonistic despite how the plot tries to mark them as childhood friends and criticized Kaneda's characterization as "flat".
 Rebecca Silverman from the same site still praised the irony of rebellious Kaneda being a hero, describing it as "a perfect example of carnivalism in how it inverts the expectations".
 Nevertheless, all the journalists praised how Otomo draws Kaneda in each panel, especially when he is driving his bike.
 When comparing manga and film, Mark Pellegrini of AIPT Comics felt Kaneda was rougher in the former work due to his violent attitude towards Takashi in the first volume as well a bigger womanizer, fitting more the dark story.

-The "Akira slide" refers to a scene where Kaneda slides into view on his motorbike, as he uses a sideways slide to bring his bike to a halt creating a trail of smoke and electric sparks.
-It is regarded as one of the most iconic anime scenes of all time, widely imitated and referred to in many works of animation, film, television, and video games.
-Kaneda's motorbike appears in Steven Spielberg's film Ready Player One, and CD Projekt's video game Cyberpunk 2077.
-Upon seeing a poster for the animated film Akira, Masashi Kishimoto became fascinated with the way the illustration was made and wished to imitate the series' creator Otomo's style.
+In "This Week in Anime The Prophetic Visions of Cyberpunk Anime", writers from Anime News Network described Tetsuo as the makes "Angry Young Man who has been failed by every link in the chain, and who, once given a taste of power, becomes the architect of his and the city's demise."
+They further compared as a modern man who suffers in the social media and acts like a foil to Kaneda as a result of lacking masculinity, bravery, confidence, among other traits that make his friend more heroic.
+During the film's climax, Kaneda wears a red cape as a symbolic way of showing masculinity when obtaining his powers.
+However, when Tetsuo loses control of his newfound powers, his body mutates, showing his true form of a baby-like individual.